kawashirov/distant-horizons/Readme.txt

 Note to self
 ============

-The Minecraft source code is NOT added to your workspace in a editable way.
+The Minecraft source code is NOT added to your workspace in an editable way.
 Minecraft is treated like a normal Library.
 Sources are there for documentation and research purposes only.

 Source code uses Mojang mappings.